 For a perfect start into 2019, the PSO group had Dr. Rob Izzard visiting from the University of Surrey, UK.
 Dr. Izzard spent the whole week from 7th to 11th January at HITS to discuss current topics in binary star evolution in particular with respect to common-envelope evolution that is studied in depth by the…Details

-On December 14 and 15, 2017, the PSO group organized the XIIth Würzburg workshop on supernovae and stellar hydrodynamics in Heidelberg at HITS.
-More than 20 researchers from international universities and institutions gathered to discuss new developments in the field and to collaborate on new and existing projects, among them several HITS alumni…Details
+On December 17 and 18, 2018, the PSO group organized the 13th Würzburg Workshop on Supernovae and Stellar Hydrodynamics in Heidelberg at the Studio Villa Bosch.
+About 30 researchers from international universities and institutions gathered to discuss new developments in the field and to collaborate on new and existing projects, among them several HITS alumni…Details

-From August 7 to 9, 2017, the PSO group hosted Shing Chi Leung, post-doc at the Kavli Institute for the Mathematics and Physics of the Universe at the University of Tokyo.
+From July 2-4, 2018, the PSO group hosted Dr Shing Chi Leung from the Kavli Institute for the Mathematics and Physics of the Universe at the University of Tokyo.
 Shing Chi works on multi-dimensional hydrodynamics simulations to model stellar explosions.
-During his visit, he collaborated with several PSO members on models for Type Ia supernovae.
+During his visit, he presented his latest results on pulsational pair-instability supernovae.

 From May 22 to 23, 2018, the PSO group hosted Dr Kate Maguire.
 Kate leads a research group at the Astrophysics Research Centre of Queen’s University Belfast (UK) that deals with explosive transients, cosmology, and supernova progenitors.
 She visited Heidelberg to give a talk on “Type Ia supernovae: From explosions to cosmology” in the Heidelberg Joint Astronomical…Details